 Deciding whether or not to let someone borrow your trailer depends on several things that you should consider.

 Or maybe you are the one who wants to borrow a trailer.
-You are wondering – can I tow a friend’s trailer?
+You may be wondering – can I tow a friend’s trailer?

 Is It Legal to Let Someone Borrow Your Trailer?

-In most states, you are legally allowed if you let someone borrow your trailer.
-As long as you are not renting it out without a commercial license and you are not receiving rent or any payment for letting them drive it, then it isn’t illegal.
+In most states, you are legally allowed to let someone borrow your trailer.
+As long as you are not renting it out without a commercial license and you are not receiving rent or any payment for letting them drive it, then it is legal.

-It is still private property so you can use it however you want.
-Including lending it to friends or family.
+Your trailer is considered private property so you can use it however you want; that includes lending it to friends or family.

-Even though your trailer is registered under your name and is meant for your personal use, you can still let someone use it.
-The only thing that you have to be aware of is if anything happens that involves your trailer, it would still be your responsibility.
+Although your trailer is registered under your name and is meant for your personal use, you can still let someone use it.
+However, if anything happens that involves your trailer, it is still be your responsibility.

-Will Your Insurance Still Cover a Trailer In Case of an Accident?
+Will Insurance Cover a Borrowed Trailer in an Accident?

-Before you let someone else use your trailer, you have to consider that something that is beyond your control could happen.
-Like accidents, injuries, and damages to your trailer or someone else’s property.
-With that, you should know which kind of situation you are going to be able to use your insurance.
+Before you let someone else use your trailer, you have to consider that something beyond your control could happen.
+This could include accidents, injuries, and damages – both to your trailer or someone else’s property.
+With that, you should know which kinds of situations your insurance will cover.

-Here are a few things that you should look into before you let someone borrow your trailer:
+Here are a few things that you should look into before letting someone borrow your trailer:

 Property Insurance Vs. Liability Insurance